Jana Pittman: 2006 Commonwealth Games

-4×400m Relay
+4 × 400 m Relay

 As at the 2002 Commonwealth Games in Manchester, Pittman-Rawlinson was a member of Australia's gold medal-winning 4 × 400 m relay team (with Tamsyn Lewis, Caitlin Willis and Rosemary Hayward).
 However, the 2006 Aussie team was awarded the gold medal after the disqualification of the England team for running outside their lane.
 Pittman later wrote a letter of apology to the English team and offered her gold medal to them.
 She blamed the disqualification on Lewis who, alongside Pittman, went up to the officials after the race to point out the violation of Englishwoman Natasha Danvers-Smith of taking an incorrect position on the starting leg.
 According to the ABC Sports Desk the officials were moving to disqualify England anyway.
 England head coach, Brad McStravick, questioned Pittman's motivation for writing the letter: "I know she is going to spend, well, at least half the year in England and I think some of the girls wondered whether it was just to try and make peace, so that she wouldn't face any animosity once she was living and training in England," he said.

-400m Hurdles
+400 m Hurdles

-Pittman won the 400m hurdles title with a new Games record time of 53.83 seconds.
+Pittman won the 400 m hurdles title with a new Games record time of 53.83 seconds.
 This was her first major championship in the event since her 2004 knee injury and subsequent stress fractures in her back.

 Osaka 2007

-After delivering Cornelis, Pittman had her wisdom teeth removed and a 10-week injury break with plantar fasciitis.
-Despite these difficulties, she ran well on the European circuit and comfortably won the 400 m Hurdles at the Osaka World Championships.
+After delivering her first child, Cornelis, Pittman had her wisdom teeth removed and a 10-week injury break with plantar fasciitis.
+Despite these difficulties, she ran well on the European circuit and comfortably won the 400 m hurdles at the Osaka World Championships.

 She carried a slight injury through her 2007 season, having surgery later in the year to remove loose cartilage and floating bone fragments in the second toe of her right foot.

 Pittman was pre-selected for the 2008 Australian Olympic team in late 2007.